Shobhit486/portfolio/projects/parcha.md

 # parcha

-Parcha is a health companion application whose sole purpose is to provide post diagnosis support to the patient.
+parcha is a health companion application whose sole purpose is to provide post diagnosis support to the patient.
 It can scan, understand and translate a medical prescription into an easy to follow medication and diet instructions in multiple languages.

 Across the Indian subcontinent, there exist a variety of languages, culture and levels of literacy.
 Every person who has ever visited a doctor for a consultation, has had a different experience.
 In the end, the patient is left with a piece of paper with some squiggly lines and a lot of confusion.